The last thing Alabama Democrats want is help

 Some of the party's biggest stars have sent fundraising emails on Jones' behalf — including Sens.
 Elizabeth Warren of Massachusetts, Kamala Harris of California and Chris Murphy of Connecticut — which are expected to rake in hundreds of thousands of dollars, according to people familiar with the race.

-Jones is also expected to attend a fundraising event in Washington this week organized by the Democratic Senatorial Campaign Committee.
+Jones had been expected to attend a fundraising event in Washington this week organized by the Democratic Senatorial Campaign Committee, but he decided to stay in Alabama, his campaign said Monday night.

 Jones already has a cash advantage over Moore, according to the most recent disclosure reports, and has had the TV airwaves all to himself for the past four weeks, where he's been running positive spots about working with Republicans and trying to fix Washington.